hack-ink/codewars/5kyu/Best travel/README.md

 ## Thinking

-My use a collection to store the status of each element (checked or not).
+I use a collection to store the status of each element (checked or not).
 Then calculate every possible.

 If you want to see another way, see the comment in the code.
 And you might need some knowledge about Bijection.